tinacms/tina.io/content/blog/a-b-test-with-tina.md

 }
 ```

-We'll use this file to tell our site that we have an A/B test on our homepage, using `/home-b` as a variant.
+We'll use this file later to tell our site that we have an A/B test on our homepage, using `/home-b` as a variant.

 In the next step, we'll setup some NextJS middleware to dynamically use this page variant.